• Skip to primary navigation

 Coriander rice in a white bowl with a spoon on side on the wooden board.

-2 Methods: Originally I have shared a stovetop pressure cooker recipe in 2012.
-I have mentioned that method below.
-Now I have updated this post to add instant pot coriander rice recipe method.
+• 2 Methods: Originally, I shared a stovetop pressure cooker recipe in 2012.
+I’ve now updated the post to include the instant pot coriander rice recipe method, giving you two easy ways to make it.

-Quick to make: The prep work takes around 20 minutes and cook time will be 15 minutes.
-So this coriander rice recipe will come together in just 35 minutes.
+• Quick to Make: With only 20 minutes of prep work and 15 minutes of cook time, this coriander rice recipe comes together in just 35 minutes.

 Here is the pic of the ingredients used in making this flavorful coriander rice.
 The detailed amount is mentioned in the recipe card below.

-Ingredients used in making coriander rice are in individual bowls and on marble surface.
+Ingredients used in making coriander rice are in individual bowls and on marble surface with labels.

 • Rice: I mostly use the basmati rice recipe.
 So the water amount and cooking time mentioned here are for basmati rice only.
 If you are using other verities of rice then adjust the water amount and cooking time accordingly.

-Prep: Take basmati rice in a colander and wash under running cold water until water runs clear.
-Or rinse them in a bowl 2-3 times or until water is not cloudy anymore.
-Keep it aside as needed.
+Take basmati rice in a colander and wash under running cold water until the water runs clear.
+Alternatively, rinse the rice in a bowl 2-3 times until the water is no longer cloudy.
+Set aside.

-2) Add 2-3 tablespoons of water and grind it into a smooth paste.
+2. Add 2-3 tablespoons of water and grind until smooth.
+Set aside.

 Collage of 2 steps showing adding paste ingredients in blender and ready paste.

-3) Turn on the instant pot with saute mode and add oil.
-Once hot, add whole spices (cloves, green cardamom and bay leaf).
-Saute for 30-40 seconds or until you get a nice aroma of the spices.
+1. Turn on the Instant Pot to Saute mode and add oil.
+Once hot, add the whole spices (cloves, green cardamom, and bay leaf).
+Saute for 30-40 seconds or until aromatic.

-4) Add sliced onions and cook for 2-3 minutes or until they start to get soft and translucent.
+2. Add sliced onions and cook for 2-3 minutes until soft and translucent.

-5) Add veggies (carrot, peas, cauliflower) and salt.
+3. Add the veggies (carrot, peas, cauliflower) and salt, then cook for another 2 minutes.

-6) Add prepared paste and mix.
-If it is sticking to the bottom then turn off the saute mode.
+4. Add the prepared coriander paste and mix.
+If the paste is sticking to the bottom, turn off Saute mode.

 Cllage of 4 steps showing sauteeing spices, onion, adding veggies and coriander paste.